Clustering with Tangles: Algorithmic Framework and Theoretical Guarantees: Use Case: Feature based data and interpretability

 \section{Use Case: Feature based data and interpretability}

-As our final use case, we are going to consider a feature-based set up.
-Consider a set of datapoints $V$ that are described in terms of a vector of features.
-Each dimension represents one feature; these can be categorical or binary or continuous features.
-Our goal is to group the points into clusters such that points that are similar to each other regarding their features get assigned into the same cluster while very dissimilar points are supposed to be in different clusters.
-Like in the graph setting, the initial set of cuts can be computed by fast and randomized algorithms.
-One example for such a cut-finding algorithm in an Euclidean setting is the following heuristic: randomly project the dataset on a one-dimensional subspace and generate a bipartition by applying the 2-means algorithm.
+As our final use case, we consider a feature-based setup.
+Consider a set of data points $V$ described in terms of a vector of features.
+Each dimension represents one feature; these can be categorical or binary, or continuous features.
+The goal is to group points into clusters so that points that are featurewise similar to each other get assigned to the same cluster, while very dissimilar points are supposed to be in different clusters.
+Like in the graph setting, we can use fast and randomized algorithms to compute the initial set of cuts.
+One example of a cut-finding algorithm in a Euclidean setting is the following heuristic: randomly project the dataset on a one-dimensional subspace and generate a bipartition by applying the 2-means algorithm.

 In order to explore yet another strength of tangles, we would like to focus on interpretable clustering algorithms in this section.
-To this end, we generate axis parallel cuts of the data in our pre-processing step.
+To this end, we generate axis parallel data cuts in our pre-processing step.
 We then use the tangle mechanism to reveal clusters in the data.
 These clusters then have a simple description in terms of features.
-Such procedures are widely used in interpretable clustering, see related work, Section~\ref{sec:related}.
+Similar procedures have been used in interpretable clustering; see related work, Section~\ref{sec:related}.